Chattanooga Choo-Choo Hotel: Restoration

-In April 1973, after nearly being demolished, Terminal Station was reopened by a group of business people seeking to trade on the "Chattanooga Choo Choo" song and its enduring popularity.
-They renamed Terminal Station "Chattanooga Choo Choo Hilton and Entertainment Complex".
-Investors poured more than $4 million into the renovation project.
+Instead, a group of business people seeking to trade on the "Chattanooga Choo Choo" song and its enduring popularity decided to reopen the station as a hotel.
+They poured more than $4 million into a renovation and reopened it in April 1973 as the Chattanooga Choo Choo Hilton and Entertainment Complex.

 In 1989, another group of business people invested another $4 million to refurbish and renovate the hotel and to bring in and hire new management and staff.
 They renamed it The Chattanooga Choo Choo Hotel.

-The 24 acre complex was a convention center, hotel and resort with restaurants and shops.
+The 24 acre complex was a convention center, hotel and resort with restaurants, shops and a model railroad setup that was operated by the Chattanooga Area Model Railroad Club (now disbanded) on the second floor of the property.
 Hotel guests could stay in restored passenger railway cars.
-In 2017, the two back buildings of the hotel were renovate, turned into small apartments, and renamed Passenger Flats.
+In 2017, the two rear buildings of the hotel were renovated, turned into small apartments, and renamed Passenger Flats.

 The train tracks have mostly been removed to accommodate the growth of the city.
 The modern Chattanooga Choo Choo Hotel is adorned with a bright neon miniature sign version of the trains that once visited.
 The hotel is surrounded and fenced in by rose gardens and includes an additional area for educational historic trolley rides as well as an outdoor ice skating rink during the cold winter months.
 There are several restaurants, a comedy club and the Gate 11 micro-distillery at Terminal Station, including a restaurant co-owned by actor Norman Reedus.
+A symbol of the terminals previous life is ex Smoky Mountain Railroad exx Genessee and Wyoming 2-6-0 #206.
+It has been backdated and renumbered to Cincinnati Southern #29.
+It was moved to the site in 1972 from the Rebel Railroad in Tennessee and has been on display ever since.
 It also once featured the "Dinner in the Diner" dining car restaurant, which is no longer operating.
-Some parts of the complex were connected by a heritage streetcar line, operated by a 1924-built ex-New Orleans Perley Thomas trolley car; this has been discontinued.
+Some parts of the complex were connected by a heritage streetcar line, operated by a 1924-built ex-New Orleans Perley Thomas trolley car originally numbered #959; this has been discontinued.

 In 2022, the complex's owners launched a second renovation, which started with the demolition of one of the passenger cars and the removal of others.
-Officials said that "eight historic train cars will be relocated adjacent to the hotel and nine will be relocated among the Gardens", while six will be donated to the Tennessee Valley Railroad Museum.
+Officials said that eight of the train cars will be moved next to the hotel, nine will be moved among the Gardens, and six will be donated to the Tennessee Valley Railroad Museum.
 The renovation was slated for completion in mid-2023, when the hotel is to reopen with "127 rooms, including 25 Pullman train car rooms".